radah19/dandeliondb/README.md

 - An advanced search system on the website, intended to assist toy stores with finding a product if the product's name and identifiers aren't known.
 - The ability to generate a new description for a product using AI.

 Currently, the database is lacking a large amount of data.
-We may work on this in the future if we find the time!
+Additionally, we currently only support the web platforms Lightspeed and BigCommerce.
+We may work/add more to DandelionDB in the future if we find the time!

 _DandedlionDB was made for the Georgia Tech Entrepreneurial Capstone class (CS 4803 ICD)._